 The show offers a modern, family-focused version of the traditional circus experience and showcases an international collection of top-rate circus performers.

-In 2018 its SPECTAC! tour features no exotic animals or endangered species, which is great!
-There are amazingly-talented horses, but no lions, tigers or elephants.
+In 2018 its SPECTAC! tour featured no exotic animals or endangered species, which was great!
+There were amazingly-talented horses, but no lions, tigers or elephants.

 Click RCFC to learn more.

 Circus Dates & Locations

 The circus had 33 shows in the Lower Mainland in 2018 including 11 in Surrey, 6 in Tsawwassen, 8 in Richmond and 8 in Abbotsford.
 Below are the 2018 dates and locations.

 - Surrey (May 17th to 21st) – at Guildford Town Centre at 10355 – 152nd Street in Surrey.